-Transverse waves are the waves in which the particles move in the perpendicular direction to that of the wave.
-The high point is called Crest, and the lower point is called Trough.
-They can even travel in Vaccum.
+Transverse waves are the waves in which the particles move in a direction perpendicular to that of a wave.
+The highest point is called “Crest,” and the lowest point is called “Trough.”
+They can even travel in vaccum.

-Let’s analyse the daily life examples of transverse waves.
+Let’s analyze some daily life examples of transverse waves.

-Lightwave is the most significant example of the transverse wave.
-In these particles travel perpendicular to the direction of the waves.
+Lightwave forms the most important example of a transverse wave.
+In case of the light waves, particles travel perpendicular to the direction of the waves.
 It is the visible spectrum that is visible to the human eye and is responsible for the sense of sight.

-Whenever we throw a pebble into the pond, we can see the circular ripples formed on its surface which disappears gradually.
+Whenever we throw a pebble into the pond, we see the circular ripples formed on its surface which disappear gradually.
 The water moves up and down, and the effect, ripple, which is visible to us looks like an outwardly moving wave.

 3. Plucking a Guitar String

 When you pluck the string of a guitar, the strings move up and down, exhibiting transverse wave.
-The sound wave is a longitudinal wave, but the wave on the guitar is, however; a transverse wave.
-The particles in the string move perpendicular to the direction of wave propagation.
+The sound wave is a longitudinal wave, but the wave on the guitar is, however, a transverse wave.
+The particles in the string move perpendicular to the direction of the wave propagation.

 4. Earthquake (Seismic S wave)

-The bump or rattle we feel during an earthquake is due to seismic-S wave.
-It moves rock particles up and down, or side-to-side–perpendicular to the direction that the wave is travelling in (the direction of wave propagation).
-These waves are slower than P wave and require solid medium to travel.
+The bump or rattle that we feel during an earthquake is due to seismic-S wave.
+It moves rock particles up and down, perpendicular to the direction of the wave propagation.
+These S-waves are transverse waves and require a solid medium to travel.

-Though Tsunamis have both the properties of Transverse as well as of longitudinal wave; it starts as a transverse wave.
-It is transverse from where the earthquake starts under water until it reaches the shore where it turns into longitudinal.
+Though Tsunamis have properties of both the transverse as well as a longitudinal wave; however, it starts as a transverse wave.
+It is transverse in form from the place where the earthquake starts under water and turns longitudinal when it reaches the shore.

-We all are well aware of Xrays that most of us have to undergo through it once or more in our lifetime.
-These are the electromagnetic radiation in which electric field and magnetic field propagates perpendicular to each other.
+Most of us might have undergone X-ray at one point or the other.
+These are the type of electromagnetic radiation in which the electric field and magnetic field propagate perpendicular to each other.

 8. Electromagnetic Waves

 We all experience electromagnetic waves daily even without knowing it; in radios, TV’s, while cooking in microwaves and in hospitals (X rays and MRI).
 These are the transverse waves in which the electric field and magnetic field are perpendicular to each other.
-These waves are used in Radios, TV’s, Microwaves and Xrays.

 9. Oscillating String or Rope

-Most of us have experienced waving a rope up an down, while its other end is fixed.
-When we pull a rope of string from one end and the keep the other end fixed, it exhibits transverse wave.
+Most of us have experienced waving a rope up and down, while the other end is fixed.
+When we pull a rope or string from one end and keep the other end fixed, it exhibits a transverse wave.